US Grand Admiral warns of Chinese threat at Halifax Forum - ExBulletin

 Aquilino met with Canada’s defense chief and Canada’s defense minister on Friday.

 In its 13th year, the Halifax International Security Forum attracts defense and security officials from Western democracies.
-Approximately 300 people meet each year in an intimate setting at the Westin Hotel in Halifax.
+Approximately 300 people meet each year in an intimate setting at the Halifax Westin Hotel.

 Sources